dafzor/bnetlauncher/README.md

 * Launching WoW Classic and PTR version of game depends on the client gaining focus for bnetlauncher to send a keypress to it so it will launch the game.
 Not letting the Battle.net client gain focus will break the functionality.
-* Destiny 2 will not have Steam Overlay or any associate features when using bnetlauncher.
-This is intended by Bungie and cannot be fixed.
-Steam Input users can and should use https://alia5.github.io/GloSC/ to work around it.
 * Slow computers might take too long causing to bnetlauncher to think something went wrong, see aditional options on how to use --timeout to fix it.
 * Enabling multiple instances of battle.net client in it's options might break bnetlauncher functionality.